colorfield/message_group_notify/README.md

 Group types are configurable as internal or external set of Contacts (example: Drupal Role, Drupal Group, Mailchimp List, CiviCRM Group).

+Groups that should receive messages will be selectable in several ways.
+- Group selection per content type.
+- Group selection per node.

+For content types only on the first release.

 Messages can be sent through a channel
 (example: website block, mail, PWA notification, ...).
 Mail relay is configurable per Group type